 You are either passionate about sport or not.
 One of the main reasons I studied journalism was my love for sport.
 The love came from my parents.
-My dad was an avid fan and a regular at the Kingsmead cricket ground.
-I often attended matches with him.
+My dad was a regular at the Kingsmead cricket ground and was an avid fan.
+I regularly attended matches with him.
 My first sporting memories are of the 1992 Cricket World Cup.
 Through the years, I developed a liking for football and would spend all my time watching the Premier Soccer League (PSL) and English Premier League (EPL) matches on television.
 Some of my fondest recollections were watching Manning Rangers becoming the champions in the inaugural season of the PSL.
 Following in my dad's footsteps, I became a Manchester United fan.